barrrricade/Okra-pod-monitoring-tool/README.md

-# Okra-pod-monitoring-tool
+# Okra pod monitoring tool (does not reveal Okra creds)
-Make pod monitoring easier on Graphana. (does not contain Okra creds)
+Make pod monitoring easier on Graphana.

-Opens Dropdown, enables all codes, and opens selected dropdowns
+Script opens Dropdown, enables all codes, and opens selected dropdowns

+## Setup
+Go to browser inspect.
+Sources tab
+Add new snippet.
+Paste script and save
+right click and run

+## How to use:
+Open pod graphana page.
+run script.
+  1. to view last 14 days
+  2. enable all codes/show dropdown